A game fish is too valuable to be caught only once

 How big is it?

 You can use a weigh net but don’t hoist the fish out of the water, supported only by the net, for more than a second or two.
 An alternative is to measure the length of the fish from head to tail using a measure stuck on to your rod.
-You can measure a trout easily without removing it from the water.
-The length of the fish can be converted to weight using tables that take into account the condition of the fish.
-Rod measures and length/weight tables on a laminated card are available from the WTT shop.
+You can measure a trout against your rod easily without removing it from the water.
+The length of the fish can be converted to weight using these tables (in old fashioned inches and pounds) that take into account the condition of the fish.

 Letting it go